Lepimini/Embroidermodder/README.md

 If we do have any arguments please note we have a [Code of Conduct](CODE_OF_CONDUCT.md) so there is a consistent policy to enforce when dealing with these arguments.

+The first thing you should try is building from source using the [build advice](#build) above.

 ### The Actions System